Zoe0123/Bossify-uofthacksVIII/README.md

 but if we were to continue this project, we would improve it tremendously according to our designs in figma [will post the link after the hackathon is over].

+PS: we hardcoded the user-input values because the time was tight.

 Credits:

 https://www.tensorflow.org/lite/guide/android